wp-plugins/pinterest-pin-it-button/readme.txt

 == Changelog ==

+= 2.0.3 =

+* Added action and filter hooks for extensibility.
+* Fixed a bug with upgrade code being called multiple times.
+* Removed PressTrends integration.
+* Tested up to WordPress 3.9.

 = 2.0.2 =

 * Added options for colors, sizes and shapes based on Pinterest's official widget builder.